-Overall Curriculum C
+Overall Grade

-- In 2023-2024, Sidney Kimmel Medical College (SKMC) opted to include more planetary health and climate change topics in the medical school curriculum through the Climate Change Curriculum Integration Project (CCCIP).
-Planetary health is primarily discussed within Phase 1 Foundations of Medicine lectures throughout the first and second year, but they are not brought up within the 3rd and 4th year curriculum. - Recommendations: Further integration of planetary health concepts within the medical school curriculum, especially within the 3rd and 4th year curriculum.
-This can be done by adding an "Advanced Basic Sciences" elective based on climate change and medicine.
-Additionally, planetary health questions can be incorporated into the clinical skills curriculum.
+Curriculum C+ In 2023-2024, Sidney Kimmel Medical College (SKMC) opted to include more planetary health climate change topics in the medical school curriculum through the Climate Change Curriculum Project (CCCIP).
+Planetary health is primarily discussed within Phase 1 Foundations of Medicin throughout the first and second year, but they are not brought up 3rd and 4th year.
+Recommendations: Further integration of planetary health concepts within the medical school of especially within the 3rd and 4th year curriculum.
+This can be done by adding an "Advanced Ba Sciences" elective based on climate change and medicine.
+Additionally, planetary health question incorporated into the clinical skills curriculum.
+Integration ne lectures curriculum, sic Interdisciplinary Research С SKMC was recently listed as a member of the Global Consortium of Climate and Health Educat (GCCHE).

-Interdisciplinary Research

-- SKMC was recently listed as a member of the Global Consortium of Climate and Health Education (GCCHE).
 There is no office of sustainability at Thomas Jefferson University (TJU) or SKMC.
-There are individual faculty members pursuing interest in planetary health, but this information is not consolidated and requires individual initiative to seek out. - Recommendations: Research in planetary health and sustainable healthcare can be advertised to students via the existing Scholarly Inquiry track within the medical school curriculum.
-The creation of a website would allow for the consolidation of all information related to TJU/SKMC's sustainability efforts.

-Community Outreach and Advocacy

-$\mathbf{C}$ +

-- Thomas Jefferson University has multiple community partners with opportunities to promote planetary health.
-However, SKMC does not directly offer events regarding planetary health. - Recommendations: Include a section on SKMC weekly update emails dedicated solely to sustainable healthcare and planetary health.
-Allow for students, residents, and faculty to participate in Jefferson's Sustainability Leadership Certificate program.

-Support for Student-Led Initiatives

-B -

-- There is no formal support within TJU or SKMC for students to pursue sustainability initiatives.
-While there are faculty members at TJU, SKMC, and Thomas Jefferson University Hospital (TJUH) that pursue research in those fields, students need to identify these individuals and seek them out on their own.
-One student organization, JeffEARTH, has faculty support and helps coordinate events and research related to this topic. - Recommendations: Create a website that consolidates all current information regarding planetary health research and sustainability efforts by TJU, TJUH, and SKMC.
+I individual faculty members pursuing interest in planetary health, but this information is not constand requires individual initiative to seek out.
+Recommendations: Research in planetary health and sustainable healthcare can be advertised t via the existing Scholarly Inquiry track within the medical school curriculum.
+The creation of a would allow for the consolidation of all information related to TJU/SKMC's sustainability effort There are solidated o students website Community Outreach and Advocacy С Thomas Jefferson University has multiple community partners with opportunities to promote pla health.
+However, SKMC does not directly offer events regarding planetary health.
+Recommendations: Include a section on SKMC weekly update emails dedicated solely to susta healthcare and planetary health.
+Allow for students, residents, and faculty to participate in Jeffer Sustainability Leadership Certificate program. inable Support for Student-Led Initiatives В • There is no formal support within TJU or SKMC for students to pursue sustainability initiatives. there are faculty members at TJU, SKMC, and Thomas Jefferson University Hospital (TJUH) th research in those fields, students need to identify these individuals and seek them out on their ow student organization, JeffEARTH, has faculty support and helps coordinate events and research.
+Recommendations : Create a website that consolidates all current information regarding planeta research and sustainability efforts by TJU, TJUH, and SKMC. at pursue vn.
+One Campus Sustainability D- There are seven LEED certified buildings enterprise-wide, but there is only one building within school that is LEED silver certified.
+There are no sustainability guidelines for medical school ev and beverages.

-Campus Sustainability

-$\mathbf{F}$ +

-- There is only one building within the medical school that is LEED silver certified.
-There are no sustainability guidelines for medical school events or food and beverages.
 There are insufficient guidelines for supply procurement.
-The medical school does offer recycling. - Recommendations: There are significant improvements that can be made in regards to campus sustainability by SKMC.
-First would be to create a statement/plan for reducing their carbon footprint and formally designating a staff member to address these issues.
+Recommendations: There are significant improvements that can be made in regards to campus sustainability by SKMC.
+First would be to create a statement/plan for reducing their carbon foot formally designating a staff member to address these issues. ents or food